The Kalart History.

 The Focuspot was the third invention to help the professional photographer to focus even in difficult circumstances.

-The Focuspot is mounted on the top of the Kalart Rangefinder.
+The Focuspot mounted on top of the Kalart Rangefinder.
 The light of the built in bulb is partly reflected by the mirror and partly by the prism and thus projecting the tread of the bulb on the subject.
-By focusing the lower thread and the upper thread will come together and the camera is in focus.
+While focusing the lower thread and the upper thread will come together and the camera is in focus.

 Kalart company Rangefinder production.